dhutty/toil-py/README.md

 ```

 ## How do I add my own service?
-### create a class inherits from provider.base.BaseProvider
+### create a class inherits from toil.provider.base.BaseProvider
 ### implement the session method
 ```
 # -*- coding: utf-8 -*-